 3 tablespoons seltzer water

-Heat 2 tablespoons of oil in a medium pan set over medium heat.
+Make the matzo balls while the stock simmers: Heat 2 tablespoons of oil in a medium pan set over medium heat.
 Add the shallots and a pinch of salt.
 Cook, stirring occasionally, until just softened, 4 to 5 minutes.
 Add the mushrooms and continue cooking until mushrooms soften and brown, 5 to 7 minutes.
 Add the thyme and cook until fragrant, about 1 minute.
 Remove pan from heat and transfer mixture to a bowl to speed up the cooling process.
 Let cool until cool to the touch.

 Remove matzo balls from pot with a slotted spoon and let sit on a plate until ready to use.